 I have been a vocal opponent of HS2 in Parliament since my election.

-Last year, I called a Westminster Hall debate on High Speed 2, speaking against:
+In 2010, I secured and led the first Westminster Hall debate on High Speed 2 of the Parliament, speaking against:

 The railway system of Great Britain is the oldest in the world.
 It developed from a patchwork of private local rail links provided by entrepreneurs, and via amalgamations, temporary state control, nationalisation, highly regulated privatisation and part-renationalisation it became today’s system, which is, as one of my colleagues on the Transport Committee has said, “neither fish nor fowl”.